How Zoox turned a failed Series C into the future – TechCrunch

 It didn’t hurt that Amazon saved Zoox after its failed Series C, considering deep pockets and futuristic technology go well together.
 Still, Zoox’s ability to turn failure into focus is impressive, and part of what makes startups successful.

-Before we jump into the rest of the newsletter, I wanted to formally introduce myself as your new Startups Weekly author.
+Before we jump into the rest of the newsletter, I want to formally introduce myself as your new Startups Weekly author.
 Thanks in advance for reading along and trusting me to bring you startup-relevant news each week.
 This should be fun, and the absolute expected dose of existential.
 Want it in your inbox every Saturday morning?
 Sign up here.

 And from now on, you are invited to send me tips and thoughts to natasha.mascarenhas@techcrunch.com or tweet me @Nmasc_.
-TechCrunch also launched a secure and anonymous way to submit tips to our staff that you can start throwing information at.
+TechCrunch also launched a secure and anonymous way to submit tips to our staff, where you can submit information using SecureDrop.

 The Palantir ‘Diaspora’

 Everyone wants to invest in the next big tech mafia.
-This year, given the number of successful IPOs on the market, newly minted and cash-rich thinkers are entering the startup landscape from legendary companies, including Snowflake, Airbnb and Palantir.
+This year, given the number of successful IPOs on the market, newly minted and cash-rich thinkers are entering the startup landscape, including legendary companies Snowflake, Airbnb and Palantir.
 Stripe engineers, even pre-IPO, seem to be the hottest commodity out there.

 So, investors are hoping to bet on exiting talent — and one has had the upper edge for a while now.
 Ross Fubin of XYZ Ventures introduced Palantir’s first business hire to its first engineer, which he describes as “the highest-value thing” he’s ever done.
 Now, after helping Palantir scale up its senior talent (and pocketing some advisor shares for himself) he invests in the Palantir diaspora out of his fund.